 The interior also respects the shell look.
 Two parallel spiral staircases in different colors lead to the upper level.
 The walls are curved and the furniture follows their contours.
 The walls and ceiling give the interior a cottage-like feel.
 There are no walls separating the spaces.
 There is, however, a separation between the spaces given by the curved walls that block the view from one area to another.
 As, apart from the shell walls, there are no other walls, placing the furniture requires some creativity and inventiveness.

 In the shell house the bathroom also has its share of originality.
-Here, where you'd expect more privacy, there's a glass wall.
+Here, where you'd expect more privacy, there's a glazed wall.
 Only the shower, in the form of a tiled cubicle, is hidden from prying eyes.
 And the kitchen has slightly curved cabinets, like the walls of the house.
 The extra space needed here is realized with wood paneling perfectly integrated into the overall look of the house.

 (source: trendir.com)